Zain-Bin-Arshad/pdf-viewer/README.md

 ![search](https://user-images.githubusercontent.com/49767636/101292458-5ffe8200-3831-11eb-8873-71056c39d2e0.gif)

 ## Night Mode
-You love reading but your eyes can't see the white screen anymore, switch to night mode.
-This not only make application black but converts the PDF to black background and white text so that your eyes can relax.
+You want to read more but your eyes can't see the white screen anymore, switch to night mode.
+This not only updates the application's theme,  but converts the PDF to black background and white text so that your eyes can relax.
 ![night](https://user-images.githubusercontent.com/49767636/101292512-b966b100-3831-11eb-8ed5-8ab291b6b645.jpg)

 ## Notes